The complexity of smooth words over binary alphabets: Introduction

 \section{Introduction}

-The Oldenburger-Kolakoski word is very famous in combinatorics on words, it is a fixed point of the \textit{run-length encoding} over the alphabet $\{1,2\}$:
+The emblematic Oldenburger-Kolakoski sequence is a fixed point of the \textit{run-length encoding} over the alphabet $\{1,2\}$:

-Initially studied by Oldenburger \cite{Oldenburger}, it was later popularized by Kolakoski \cite{Kolakoski} and is now registered as A000002 in the OEIS.
-Early on, the community of combinatorics on words asked the following questions: Does $\kappa$ belong to a known class of words?
+Initially studied by Oldenburger \cite{Oldenburger}, it was later popularized by Kolakoski \cite{Kolakoski} and is now registered as sequence A000002 in the OEIS \cite{OEIS}.
+Early on, the community of combinatorics on words asked the following questions: Does $\kappa$ belong to a known class of sequences?
 Is it eventually periodic? (uniformly) recurrent?
 Does it have factor frequencies?
 What is its factor complexity?
 Kolakoski's original question had already been answered in \cite{Oldenburger}: $\kappa$ is not eventually periodic.
 However, since the foundational work of Dekking in \cite{Dekking79} and \cite{Dekking81}, the other questions remain unsolved.

 One of the main challenges is to describe the factors of $\kappa$.
-To do so, Dekking introduced in \cite{Dekking79} \textit{finite smooth words}, or \textit{f-smooth words} in short, that is, a set of finite words over $\{1,2\}$ closed under an operation called \textit{derivation} that simulates locally the run-length encoding.
-We write $\mathcal{C}_f^\infty$ the set of f-smooth words, they were originally called $C^\infty$-words but we change the name to align with the rest of the vocabulary of this paper.
-It easily follows that all factors of $\kappa$ are f-smooth words, and Dekking conjectured the converse.
-With this in mind, the properties of f-smooth words have been thoroughly investigated.
-Notably, Carpi showed in \cite{Carpi} that f-smooth words are cube-free.
-Also, Dekking conjectured in \cite{Dekking79} that the complexity of f-smooth words grows like $\Theta\left(n^{\log(3)/\log(3/2)}\right)$ and was able to show that it is bounded by two polynomials.
-Weakley was the first to study the bispecial f-smooth words, in \cite{Weakley} he described how they can be used to prove the conjecture on the complexity and in \cite{HW} he and Huang obtained other polynomial bounds of the complexity by using letter frequencies.
+To do so, Dekking introduced in \cite{Dekking81} \textit{smooth words} (also called $C^\infty$-words), that is, a set of finite words over $\{1,2\}$ closed under an operation called \textit{(finite) derivative} that simulates locally the run-length encoding.
+In this paper we denote the set of smooth words by $\mathcal{C}_f^\infty$.
+It easily follows that all factors of $\kappa$ are smooth words, and Dekking conjectured the converse.
+With this in mind, the properties of smooth words have been thoroughly investigated.
+Notably, Carpi showed in \cite{Carpi} that smooth words are cube-free, which implies that $\kappa$ is cube-free.
+Also, Dekking conjectured in \cite{Dekking81} that the complexity of smooth words grows like $\Theta\left(n^{\log(3)/\log(3/2)}\right)$ and was able to show that it is bounded by two polynomials.
+Weakley was the first to study the bispecial smooth words, in \cite{Weakley} he described how they can be used to prove the conjecture on the complexity and in \cite{HW} he and Huang obtained other polynomial bounds of the complexity by using letter frequencies.